garciazapiain/folder-sync-tool/README.md

          - if it doesn't, it prompts user to create it with yes/no option
          - In case user says no, script stops automatically

-    - Creates replica folder automatically in case it doesn't exist or was deleted in the middle of script
+    - Creates replica folder automatically when non-existant initially or deleted

 ## Requirements: